yrmvgh/yiufcrawl/README.md

     * start with a permanent empowered by death mutation, making them regenerate much faster after going on a killing spree.

 * Halfling
-    * added wild magic 3 mutation at the beginning, making it much more difficult for them to cast spells, but they are quite powerful when they do.
+    * added wild magic 1 mutation at the beginning, eventually growing into wild magic 3 as they gain experience, making it much more difficult for them to cast spells, but they are quite powerful when they do.
     * added an extraordinary level of magic resistance

 * Hill Orc